 A central assumption adopted in the paper is that buyers are not able to distinguish between synthetic horns and wild horns (or, equivalently, the cost of doing so is prohibitive).
 When there is a significant difference in how buyers value wild horns relative to synthetic horns, they have an incentive to invest in some form of testing or information to differentiate between the two products.
 At the same time, some horn sellers may utilize costly signaling strategies to inform buyers of the type of product they are selling.
 Note that any mechanism that allows buyers to ascertain the quality of horns for sale-assuming that wild horns are valued more than synthetic horns-essentially adds to the cost of acquiring wild horns relative to a market without any synthetic products.
-How the efficacy of product verification mechanisms and the cost of testing or signaling affect the impact of synthetic horns on wild horn supply is another topic left for future work.
+Note in addition that some synthetic horn producers would not want buyers to be able to distinguish between wild and synthetic horns.
+Consider for instance a non-profit organization that seeks to reduce rhino poaching by producing synthetic horns that are inferior substitutes for wild horns and thereby creating an adverse selection problem in the horn market.
+Whether trading in natural horns is legal or not, such a conservation-minded organization would have no incentive to make it easy for anyone to identify their products.
+This is because adverse selection in the horn market requires that consumers be uncertain of the quality of goods that are for sale, which is what leads to lower prices and hence lower supply of wild horns.